Iselinklementin/portfolio-gamehub/README.md

 This is my first project when I started my studies on Noroff.

-Gamehub is a cross-course project with different criterea as we went along in our lessons.
+Gamehub is a cross-course project and had different criterea to submission as we went along in our lessons.

 # Course Assignment / HTML - CSS